style-it-themes/dd-wrt-inspired-themes/README.md

 [![CLICK TO INSTALL WITH - STYLUS](https://img.shields.io/badge/Install_directly_with-Stylus-21d1d0.svg?longCache=true&style=for-the-badge)](https://github.com/style-it-themes/dd-wrt-inspired-themes/raw/main/dd-wrt-inspired-themes.user.styl)
 *Click to install directly from this repository*.

-### Limitations of This project
+### Limitations of this project

 Some classic gui-style themes + DD-WRT Inspired Themes via Stylus at same time will not work together well with all cases.

-For best results at this time, if you use a DD-WRT FW version that includes built in *DD-WRT Inspired Themes* please select and enable one of them.
+Equal support side by side usage with built in + this project.
+See below for what works and is tested;

-*Works together with* blue/yellow/red/orange/cyan/elegant light styles, or the included *DD-WRT Inspired Themes*, do not enable dark styles.
+*Compatible with* blue/yellow/red/orange/cyan/elegant light/dark styles, or the included *DD-WRT Inspired Themes*, do not enable dark styles.
-*Does not work well together with* Brainslayer/kromo/vikar/xirian and possibly others will show many styling inconsistencies and breakages.
+*Incompatible/Does not work well together with* styles named; Brainslayer/kromo/vikar/xirian ,many styling inconsistencies and breakages expected and unsupported at this time.

-Internal DD-WRT older themes will be reworked some day when Santa has time.

 #### Router IP Setting